segment-boneyard/analytics-android-integrations/README.md

 # analytics-android-integrations
 Monorepo storing Segment's analytics Android integrations.
-You can find additoinal documentation for this repo in the `guides` directory.
+You can find additional documentation for this repo in the `guides` directory.

 ## Usage
 You can open the root project on Android Studio.
 All integrations are included by default.